What is HRSS?

 At New Hope Fertility Center, our embryologists use a state-of-the-art technique often referred to as either High Resolution Sperm Selection (HRSS) or Intracytoplasmic Morphology-selected Sperm Injection (IMSI) in which the sperm is viewed at 6000X magnification using DIC (Differential Interference Contrast) microscopy.

 With HRSS or IMSI, an embryologist can view the physical details of the sperm including its shape, size and any other defects it may possess.
-Sperm quality is based on the “Kruger Standard” morphology which states that when a sperm has a good morphological appearance it is more likely to have normal chromosomes and less fragmented DNA, two factors which play a significant role in determining embryo quality, implantation and growth.
+Sperm quality is based on the “WHO 5th Edition morphology” morphology which states that when a sperm has a good morphological appearance it is more likely to have normal chromosomes and less fragmented DNA, two factors which play a significant role in determining embryo quality, implantation and growth.

 Studies have also shown that the use of HRSS may noticeably increase pregnancy rates.
 Additionally, HRSS has also been shown to decrease the rate of spontaneous abortion during IVF pregnancies.
 By using HRSS, we ensure that our patients receive the best quality embryos possible by injecting only the best quality sperm into the oocyte.